Groups Caution Tinubu against Condemning Buhari’s Economic, Monetary Policies

 Sunday Aborisade in Abuja

-The Ohanaeze Youths Movement and the Ethnic Youth Leaders across Nigeria have cautioned the presidential candidate of the All Progressives Congress (APC), Bola Tinubu, over his recent utterance about President Muhammadu Buhari-led administration.
+The Ohanaeze Youths Movement and the Ethnic Youth Leaders across Nigeria have cautioned the presidential candidate of the All Progressive Congress (APC), Bola Tinubu over his recent utterance about the President Muhammadu Buhari-led administration.

-The ruling party’s presidential candidate had, during his campaign in Abeokuta, the Ogun State capital, Wednesday, alleged that the Buhari administration was using the raging fuel scarcity and the recently-introduced naira notes and cash handling policies of the Central Bank of Nigeria (CBN) to blunt his chances at the ballot box next month.
+The ruling party’s presidential candidate had during his campaign in Abeokuta on Wednesday, alleged that the Buhari’s administration was using the raging fuel scarcity and the recently-introduced naira redesign project by the Central Bank of Nigeria (CBN) to blunt his chances at the ballot box next month.

-Reacting, the Ohanaeze Youth group, in a statement signed by its Secretary General, Nwada Amaka, said Tinubu should wait to be elected before declaring war on Buhari’s economic and electoral reforms.
+However, reacting, Ohanaeze Youth group in a statement signed by its Secretary General, Nwada Amaka, said Tinubu should wait to be elected before declaring war on the Buhari’s economic and electoral reforms.

-The group frowned on the presidential candidate’s “unguarded utterances and his entitlement mentality”.
+The group frowned at the presidential candidate’s “unguarded utterances and his entitlement mentality.”

-It added that President Buhari had done enough to show him support this campaign season.
+It added that Buhari had done enough to show him support this campaign season.

-“However, it seems Tinubu appeared not only to distance himself from the good policies by CBN but to insinuate a conspiracy against him by President Muhammadu Buhari.
+“However it seems Tinubu appeared not only to distance himself from the good policies but CBN but to insinuate a conspiracy against him by President Muhammadu Buhari.

 “It is not surprising because Tinubu and his supporters have a niche for influencing elections with money through various means, including vote buying.
 He should wait to be elected before declaring war on Buhari’s economic and electoral reforms.”

-Similarly, the Ethnic Youth leaders have called on Tinubu to focus on his campaigns and “stop his unnecessary, unguarded utterance about the Buhari-led administration”.
+Similarly, the Ethnic Youth leaders called on Tinubu to focus on his campaigns and, “stop his unnecessary, unguarded utterance about the Buhari-led administration.”

-The Ethnic Leaders, who stated this in a joint statement signed on their behalf by the Leader of the Arewa Youths, Mallam Kabiru Yusuf, warned Tinubu to stop undermining Buhari’s economic and electoral reforms.
+The Ethnic Leaders which stated this in a joint statement signed on their behalf by the Leader of the Arewa Youths, Mallam Kabiru Yusuf, warned Tinubu to stop undermining Buhari’s economic and electoral reforms.

-The groups described Tinubu’s statement as unfair, saying that Buhari is neither hoarding fuel nor the naira.
+The groups described Tinubu’s statement as unfair, saying Buhari was neither hoarding fuel or the naira.

 “He’s deliberately trying to undermine Buhari’s economic and electoral reforms, in his desperate bid to win election.